eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 ```
 ## Conclusions

 To recap, in this tutorial I used some of the latest libraries in Common Lisp to create a simple guestbook webapp.
 Then I wrote a simple reusable wrapper to make our code more concise, aiming to challenge the Flask framework in Python.
-You can find the full source code of the two versions [here](https://github.com/eliascotto/cl-guestbook) and [here](https://github.com/eliascotto/cl-guestbook-v2).
+The full source code of the two versions it's [here](https://github.com/eliascotto/cl-guestbook) and [here](https://github.com/eliascotto/cl-guestbook-v2).

 Ultimately I would like to give my opinion on using Common Lisp to write a web server.
 Common Lisp shines when dealing with low-level tasks like [small systems programming](https://blog.funcall.org/lisp%20psychoacoustics/2024/05/01/worlds-loudest-lisp-program/) or performing [intensive computation](https://www.grammarly.com/blog/engineering/running-lisp-in-production/) at scale.
 When these complex systems need to communicate with the outside world, perhaps via an API, writing a server is the correct way and Common Lisp is capable of delivering that.